raynecloudy/lots-o-nekos/README.md

 <div align="center">
   <img src="https://raynecloudy.nekoweb.org/media/lots-o-nekos.png" alt="lots-o-nekos">

-  a modified version of the popular [oneko.js](https://github.com/adryd325/oneko.js/) script! featuring colouring, speed, and other fun configurations!
+  a modified version of the popular [oneko.js](https://github.com/adryd325/oneko.js/) script! featuring speed configuration, custom onekos, and other fun stuff!
 </div>

 # overview
-welcome to the lots-o-nekos github repository! this project contains a modified version of [adryd325](https://github.com/adryd325/)'s [oneko.js](https://github.com/adryd325/oneko.js/) script. it features customization capabilities such as colouring, speed, and more!
+welcome to the lots-o-nekos github repository! this project contains a modified version of [adryd325](https://github.com/adryd325/)'s [oneko.js](https://github.com/adryd325/oneko.js/) script. it features customization capabilities such as speed, custom onekos, and more!

 # installation
-1. download `lots-o-nekos.js` and `oneko.gif` and place both files in your website's home directory.
+1. download `/lots-o-nekos.js` and your choice of cat from the `/cats/` diraectory and place both files in your website's home directory.
 2. paste this code in the `body` tag of all HTML files:
 ```html
 <script src="/lots-o-nekos.js"></script>